etetteh/Computer-vision/README.md

-# Computer-vision
+# Medical Diagnostics
-Repository for all computer vision projects
+Repository for all medical Diagnostics projects